-2 Requires an input/output option module (PM8M22, PM8M26, or the PM8M2222).
+1 Requires an input/output option module (PM8M22, PM8M26, or the PM8M2222).

-Alarm Groups
+Basic Alarm Groups

-When using a default alarm, you first choose the alarm group that is appropriate for the application.
+Whether you are using a default alarm or creating a custom alarm, you first choose the alarm group that is appropriate for the application.
 Each alarm condition is assigned to one of these alarm groups:

 - Standard-Standard alarms have a detection rate of 1 second and are useful for detecting conditions such as over current and under voltage.
 Up to 40 alarms can be set up in this alarm group. - Digital-Digital alarms are triggered by an exception such as the transition of a digital input or the end of an incremental energy interval.
 Up to 12 alarms can be set up in this group. - Custom-The power meter has many pre-defined alarms, but you can also set up your own custom alarms using SMS.
 For example, you may need to alarm on the ON-to-OFF transition of a digital input.
 To create this type of custom alarm: - 1.
 Select the appropriate alarm group (digital in this case). - 2.
 Select the type of alarm (described in Table 6-5 on page 85). - 3.
-Give the alarm a name. - 4.
-Save the custom alarm.
+Give the alarm a name. - Save the custom alarm.